-A backyard shade cover can have different names but most often they are called covered patios & even awnings.
-Each term is correct although awning generally refers a shade structure that is small in size & may be retractable.
+A backyard shade cover can have different names but most often they are called covered patios or even awnings.
+Each term is correct although awning generally refers a shade structure that is small in size or may be retractable.

 Patio construction costs can vary depending on the type of material that is used.
 Aluminum patio covers for example can cost as little as $20.00 per square foot while a wooden frame cover can cost as much as $120.00 a square foot or more.